-Statements Yes/N o Date of Implementation Data Sourc e Responsib le Party CLAS Standard 9: Establish The plan states that the organization will regularly review organizational planning and operations with the purpose of
+Statements Yes/N o Date of Implementatio n Data Sourc e Responsib le Party CLAS Standard 9: Establish The plan states that the organization will regularly review organizational planning and operations with the purpose of

-BROWARD BEHAVI ORAL HEALTH COALITION culturally and linguistically identifying cultural and linguistic needs that are not being met. appropriate goals, policies, and management accountability The plan states how the annual organizational diversity goals will be created and discussed in meetings throughout the year. , and infuse them throughout the organization's The plan states that cultural and linguistic goals created by the organization will be included in the strategic plan, and will regularly be included as agenda items in staff meetings. planning and operations.
-The curigo.
-CLAS Standard 10: Conduct ongoing The plan ensures that there is an ongoing evaluation of CLAS standards and how they are implemented within the organization. assessments of the organization's The plan states that all staff are provided with CLAS-oriented feedback in their performance reviews.
-CLAS-related activities and integrate CLAS-related measures into The plan states how often CLAS standards are evaluated and revisited for quality improvement. measurement and CQI activities.
-CLAS Standard 11: Collect and maintain The plan details how and when demographic data will be obtained from the target community, and where the information will be updated and posted accurate and reliable demographic data to within the organization.
-The plan discusses how the community demographic data will be used in program planning and service delivery. monitor and evaluate the impact of CLAS on The plan discusses how the community demographic data will be used to guide translated material and signage in the organization. health equity and outcomes and to inform service The plan discusses how the community demographic data will highlight any apparent disparities that may exist. delivery.
-The plan states that the community demographic data and disparities will be presented to the governance and leadership of the organization annually.
-CLAS Standard 12: The plan details how and when community health assets and needs are
+BIG WARD BEITAM ORAL HEALTH COALITION culturally and linguistically identifying cultural and linguistic needs that are not being met. appropriate goals, policies, and management accountability The plan states how the annual organizational diversity goals will be created and discussed in meetings throughout the year. , and infuse them throughout the organization's The plan states that cultural and linguistic goals created by the organization will be included in the strategic plan and will regularly be included as agenda items in staff meetings. planning and operations.
+CLAS Standard 10: Conduct The plan ensures that there is an ongoing evaluation of CLAS standards and how they are implemented within the ongoing assessments organization.
+The plan states that all staff are provided of the organization's with CLAS-oriented feedback in their performance reviews.
+CLAS-related activities and The plan states how often CLAS standards are evaluated and revisited for integrate CLAS-related quality improvement. measures into measurement and CQI activities.
+CLAS The plan details how and when Standard 11: Collect and demographic data will be obtained from maintain the target community, and where the information will be updated and posted accurate and within the organization. reliable The plan discusses how the community demographic demographic data will be used in data to program planning and service delivery. monitor and evaluate the The plan discusses how the community impact of demographic data will be used to guide translated material and signage in the CLAS on organization. health equity The plan discusses how the community and outcomes demographic data will highlight any and to inform apparent disparities that may exist. service delivery.
+The plan states that the community uonvory. demographic data and disparities will be presented to the governance and leadership of the organization annually.
+CLAS The plan details how and when Standard 12: community health assets and needs are